myazbek/myazbek/README.md

 - 👋 Hi, I’m @myazbek
-- 👀 I’m interested in data analysis using high level programming languages such as Python, R, and SQL!
+- 👀 I’m interested in data analysis using high level programming languages such as Python, R, and database management with SQL!
 Additionally, I have been messing around with GIS software such as ArcGIS and GRASS GIS.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me: myazbek@nevada.unr.edu is my current email.